Car Review

 What is it like to drive?

-It certainly doesn’t disgrace itself.
+After that though, it certainly doesn’t disgrace itself.
 The 215bhp and instant torque means it can get up to speed fairly briskly, but it’s far from the rapid EV acceleration you’d find in a Tesla Model Y or the punchiest twin-motor version of the Volvo EX30.
 Even stuck into its sport mode it doesn’t feel that quick, but it’s enough for family life and the odd overtake on a country lane.

 Is it the same story when you get to a corner?